Nix Progress (Part 3)

 could be forgotten during maintenance and lead to issues.

-default compiler as the default value for nixpkgs
+default compiler as the default value for nixpkgs, but this

 a path type, not a (revision) string type.
 In the current